yungshenglu/tensorflow-practice/src/tutorials/README.md

 # TensorFlow Tutorials

-This directory is used for practicing TensorFlow.
+This directory is used for learning TensorFlow.

 ---
 ## Contents